 Knowing God through Jesus is the anchor of my life—it keeps me safe and holds me fast no matter what is swirling around me.
 I’ve sailed through some pretty rough seas in recent years, but God has been there with me in the thick of the storm and in the aftermath.

-My first book, Letters to Emma (2016) grew out of this time and describes my struggles after the death of my beloved husband Paul in 2011.
-In a way this book is a testament not only to God’s loving care but also to his kindness in blessing me so deeply in my marriage to Paul.
+My first book, Letters to Emma: a memoir of grief and God’s love (2016) grew out of this time.
+It describes my struggles after the death of my beloved husband Paul in 2011.
+And in a way, it’s a testament not only to God’s loving care but also to his kindness in blessing me so deeply in my marriage to Paul.

 It’s called Letters to Emma because it was my friend Emma who first asked me to consider writing about my experience of loss and grief.
 The only way I could do it was to imagine I was writing a letter addressed to one person.
 To Emma herself.